 Eight gardens are open for your enjoyment and education in the Gardeners Of Wake County 2015 fall garden tour.
 These gardens were created by people like you who love to get “down and dirty” and who would love to share with you what they have learned about what works and what doesn’t work in getting plants to grow.
-The venues illustrate a variety of gardening challenges and solutions, including of course preparation of the garden for the fall season of the year
+The venues illustrate a variety of gardening challenges and solutions, including of course preparation of the garden for the fall season.

 The tour also provides an opportunity to view and purchase garden art.
 One garden artist displays his or her work in each garden, with individual pieces placed around the garden, giving you ideas of how things might look in your own situation.

-To see a list and map of the gardens on the tour, please visit the
+To see a list and map of the gardens on the tour, visit the

 Gardeners of Wake County Fall Garden Tour Map.